 The initial cash purchase price was \$943 (net of \$57 in cash acquired), with up to \$2,000 in additional cash consideration contingent on the achievement of certain sales milestones.
 The additional cash consideration is payable in up to three annual payments and subject to possible adjustments as set forth in the stock purchase agreement.
-The contingent payments will be recorded as an addition to the purchase price when the performance milestones are attained.
+The contingent payments will be recorded as an addition to the purchase price if and when the performance milestones are attained.
 The initial \$943 cash payment was financed through a combination of cash on hand and borrowings through the revolver component of our credit facility with our primary lending banks.
-We incurred \$60 in acquisition related costs, which are included in the initial cost of the investment of \$1,003, with a potential total cost of the investment of \$3,003 assuming the earn-out of all contingent consideration.
-During the first quarter of 2008, \$19 of additional acquisition costs were incurred, which resulted in an increase to goodwill of \$19.
+During the second quarter of 2008, we made an election under Section 338(h)(10) of the Internal Revenue Code in relation to RedBlack, and in accordance with the provisions of the purchase agreement, we have accrued a payment of \$50 to the sellers of RedBlack to make them substantially whole from a tax perspective.
+This additional payment is part of the total purchase price, and as such, this adjustment to the purchase price resulted in an increase to goodwill of \$50.
+This accrual is included in the other current liabilities line on our Consolidated Balance Sheet.
+We incurred \$62 in acquisition related costs, which are included in the initial cost of the investment of \$1,055, with a potential total cost of the investment of \$3,055 assuming the earn-out of all contingent consideration.
+During the second quarter of 2008, \$2 of additional acquisition costs were incurred, which resulted in an increase to goodwill of \$2.

 The results of operations of RedBlack and the estimated fair value of assets acquired and liabilities assumed are included in our consolidated financial statements from the date of acquisition.
-The estimated excess of the purchase price over the net tangible and intangible assets acquired of \$136 (including \$57 in cash) was recorded as goodwill in the amount of \$924.
+The estimated excess of the purchase price over the net tangible and intangible assets acquired of \$136 (including \$57 in cash) was recorded as goodwill in the amount of \$976.
 We are in the process of completing the valuations of certain tangible and intangible assets acquired with the new business.
 The final allocation of the excess of the purchase price over the net assets acquired is subject to revision based upon our final review of valuation assumptions.
 The acquired goodwill has been assigned to the Design and Installation Services segment and is expected to be fully deductible for income tax purposes.